marcussousa/Stylish-Chrome-Extension/README.md

 Whats App (responsive mode)
 -------

-Hover the header to show the list of friends
+Mouse over the header to show the friends list.

 > **Note:**